dominicOT/Python-Turtle/README.md

 # Contributing
 If you'd like to contribute to this repository, please fork the repository and create a pull request.
-We welcome all contributions, including bug fixes, feature requests, and new scripts.

-# Acknowledgments
-We'd like to thank the developers of the Turtle library for creating such a fun and versatile graphics library.
-We'd also like to thank the Python community for their support and contributions to the Python language.
+All contributions are Welcome 🤗